 He has been acknowledged as a leading lawyer in China in the M&A practice by IFLR for four consecutive years (2010-2014), a leading lawyer in Greater China in the category of ‘Energy and Natural Resources’ by Chambers Asia (2010-2014), and a leading lawyer in China in the category of ‘Projects and Energy’ by Asia Pacific Legal 500 (2011-2013).

-Pete Talibart is a partner in the International Labor & Employment practice of Seyfarth Shaw (UK) LLP and leads the firm’s London office.
+Pete Talibart is co-chair of the International Department of Seyfarth Shaw (UK) LLP and leads the firm’s London office.
 He is qualified in both Canada and the UK.
 Pete is employment counsel to major multinationals and financial institutions on strategic cross-border employment issues.
 His expertise is in all aspects of UK and cross-border employment law, in particular corporate restructuring, mergers and acquisitions, corporate governance (employment), financial services compliance and ethical issues.

 Pete is a popular speaker and has lectured in the United States, Europe, the Middle East and Australia on international employment law issues.
 He has been published widely in various HR and employment law journals in the UK and in the U.S. including, Corporate Counsel, Financial News, Financial Director, People Management and the Employment Law Journal.